Tricangel/Creature-Feature/README.md

 # Creature Feature
-A creature featuring, featuring the creature
+A creature feature, featuring the creature